Wojtek242/route0/README.md

 routes.

 Scenarios are defined for a particular topology and thus they can be found in the `scenario` directory within the topology directories.
-There is no python code associated with a scenario, only FRR configuration files.
 Each scenario (excluding the special ones) should have a directory in the `scenario` directory.
 Within the particular scenario directory, each daemon that is to be run must have a its own directory.
 The configuration files should be created in the appropriate daemon directory with the name `<node_name>.conf`.
+Scenarios may also have an optional `scenario.py` file for a given scenario in which a `script` function should be defined.
+This function is then run after Mininet and FRR are started and just before handing control over to the user.

 The `zebra` and `staticd` daemons are special and have their own directories directly in the topology directory.
 If a scenario has its own `zebra` and/or